-The total sand transport within 70 cm height was obtained by summing the sand transport of each layer within 0~70 cm height, and then the total sand transport rate near the surface under different combinations of ridge height and spacing was calculated.
-The results show that under different ridge structures, the total sand transport rate increases with the increase of friction velocity, which conforms to the power function distribution, and the correlation of most ridge structures is higher than 0.9 (Fig. 4).
+The total sand transport at 0~70 cm height was obtained by summing the sand transport of each layer, and then the total sand transport rate near the surface under different combinations of ridge height and spacing was calculated.
+The results show that under different ridge structures, the total sand transport rate increases with the increase of friction velocity, which conforms to the power function distribution, and the correlation of most ridge structures is higher than 0.9 (Fig. 5).
 With the increase of ridge spacing, the total sand transport rate increases rapidly, but the change of total sand transport rate with ridge height does not show a certain regularity.
-Compared with no ridges, the total sand transport rate under different ridge structures is lower when the friction velocity is 0.34 m·s-1 and 0.42 m·s-1.
-When the friction velocity increases to 0.51 m·s-1, the total sand transport rate of a few ridge structures with large ridge spacing increases rapidly, which has exceeded the total sand transport rate without ridge.
-When the friction velocity continues to increase, the total sand transport rate of all ridge structures with a ridge spacing of 25H has exceeded that of no ridge.
+Compared with no ridges, the total sand transport rate under different ridge structures is lower when the friction velocity is $0.34 \text{ m} \cdot \text{s}^{-1}$ and $0.42 \text{ m} \cdot \text{s}^{-1}$ .
+When the friction velocity increases to $0.51 \text{ m} \cdot \text{s}^{-1}$ , the total sand transport rate of a few ridge structures with large ridge spacing increases rapidly, which has exceeded the total sand transport rate without ridge.
+When the friction velocity continues to increase, the total sand transport rate of all ridge structures at ridge spacing of 25H has exceeded that of no ridge.

 This is because compared with the uniform bed with smooth surface, the take-off angle and saltation height of sand particles on the rough bed are significantly increased (Ding, 2010).
-When there is a ridge, the subducted sand particles rebound violently on the ridge, which not only increases the amount of sand transported in the upper airflow, but also the resistance to airflow decreases as the sand particles fly farther during the flight.
+When there is a ridge, the subducted sand particles rebound violently on the ridge, which not only increases the amount of sand transport in the upper airflow, but also the resistance to airflow decreases as the sand particles fly farther during the flight.
 The sand saltation height and horizontal distance are small on smooth bed surface.
 The sand particles are close to the ground in the transportation process, and the sand transport rate in the lower layer increases greatly, which increases the energy consumption of the airflow near the ground and weakens the transportation capacity of the airflow.
-Therefore, under a certain wind force, the sand transport rate on the loose bed with no ridges is smaller than that with ridge coverage.
+Therefore, under a certain wind force, the sand transport rate on the loose bed surface with no ridges is smaller than that with ridge coverage.
 This phenomenon is also common on the Gobi surface covered with gravel (Zhang et al., 2007).